SafinWasi/gluu-aws-integration/wiki.md

   X-ORIGIN 'Gluu - Custom persom objectclass' )
 ```

 **Warning**: Do NOT replace your `objectClasses` with the example above.
 Simply add `" $ RoleEntitlement "` and `" $ RoleSessionName "` without the quotes to the `MAY` field, as shown in the example.
 Be careful of spacing; there must be 2 spaces before and 1 after every entry (i.e. DESC), or your custom schema will fail to load properly because of a validation error.
 You cannot have line spaces between attributeTypes: or objectClasses:.
 This will cause failure in schema.
 Please check the error logs in `/opt/opendj/logs/errors` if you are experiencing issues with adding custom schema.
-In addition, make sure the attributetype LDAP ID number is unique.
+In addition, make sure the attributeTypes LDAP ID number is unique.

 3. Save the file, and [restart](https://gluu.org/docs/gluu-server/4.4/operation/services/#restart) the opendj service.
 4. Now, we need to register two attributes in oxTrust corresponding to the LDAP attributes we just added.
 Log onto the web GUI, navigate to `Configuration` > `Attributes` > `Register Attribute`.